 Social media will always be that very source where you can gain a lot of viewers.
 Even though Google doesn’t count them, such social media as Instagram, Facebook, Pinterest, LinkedIn, and Twitter will always be places for thousands of people who are interested in different spheres.
 Some of them can be your potential clients who are just waiting for new content to explore.
 It is pretty easy to use them and get a result.
 Some public pages and groups post content if it’s relevant and don’t ask for money.
 In this case your content has to be really catchy, interesting, well-written, and fresh.

 However, if you want to use your own social media accounts and they are not so popular, this method will not be effective.
-If you haven’t yet built a social media following, you may have to use paid promotion.
+If you haven’t yet built a social media following, you may have to use paid promotion, or use social media tools such as IG growth tools to get a head start.

 You can also use the WebCEO Content Submission Tool, which offers variants on where to post your content.